kosaladeshan/Final-Year-Project/README.md

 ## Overview

-This Network Root Cause Analysis Tool is a comprehensive suite designed for network administrators and IT professionals to efficiently monitor, analyze, and troubleshoot network issues.
+ This Network Root Cause Analysis Tool is a comprehensive suite designed for network administrators and IT professionals to efficiently monitor, analyse, and troubleshoot network issues.
 The application combines advanced network monitoring capabilities with machine learning-based anomaly detection to provide a complete network management solution.

 ### What Problem Does It Solve?

 Network administrators face numerous challenges in maintaining network health and security:
 - Difficulty in identifying the root cause of network issues quickly
-- Lack of real-time visibility into network traffic and device behavior
+- Lack of real-time visibility into network traffic and device behaviour
 - Challenges in detecting and responding to network anomalies
 - Time-consuming manual network scanning and reporting processes